Hours: Full-time, salaried.

 While the network will focus initially in Europe and North America, it expects that the effect of shifting lending within banking institutions in these countries will have a global effect.

 The position involves travel for network and initiative meetings, stakeholder briefings, and fundraising.
-The Innovation Network Manager will preferably work out of The Democracy Collaborative’s office in Washington, DC.
-However, other locations may be considered for highly qualified candidates.
+The Director will preferably work out of The Democracy Collaborative’s office in Washington, DC, but the option of working out of Positive Money’s office in London is also an option.

 Primary Duties and Responsibilities

-Provide high-level support to the Design Team, collaborating with Design Team members to develop and implement strategy and network activities that will align bank lending and credit with the goal of keeping the planet below a 2°C rise in temperature.
+- Provide high-level strategy and leadership for the 2° Lending Network, collaborating with Design Team members to develop and implement strategy and network activities that will align bank lending and credit with the goal of keeping the planet below a 2°C rise in temperature.

-Coordinate closely with 2° Lending Backbone Organizations – as a staff member of The Democracy Collaborative as well as liaison with Positive Money in Europe – to efficiently and professionally manage 2° Lending administration and deliverables.
+- Coordinate closely with 2° Lending Backbone Organizations to efficiently and professionally manage 2° Lending fundraising, administration, and deliverables.

-Provide planning and general support to the initiatives within 2° Lending, including those related to strategy, implementation, learning, budgeting, logistics and reporting.
+- Provide planning and leadership support to the initiatives within 2° Lending, including those related to strategy, implementation, learning, budgeting, logistics, and reporting.

-Oversee the successful public launch and ongoing management of 2° Lending, including maintaining and evaluating specific initiatives and projects within 2° Lending, and regular planning, coordination and co-facilitation of network and initiative meetings, phone calls and webinars.
+- Oversee the successful public launch and ongoing management of 2° Lending, including maintaining and evaluating specific initiatives and projects within 2° Lending .

-Professionally represent 2° Lending and The Democracy Collaborative both internally and externally, ensuring knowledge gained is converted into “knowledge capital,” including how to successfully launch and manage Innovation Networks and shift sectors toward sustainability.
-Support strategy, planning and operational needs of TDC in delivering on its obligations to 2° Lending and its partners and funders.
+- Professionally represent 2° Lending and The Democracy Collaborative (or Positive Money) both internally and externally, ensuring knowledge gained is converted into “knowledge capital,” including how to successfully launch and manage Innovation Networks and shift sectors toward sustainability.
+Support strategy, planning and operational needs of TDC (or Positive Money) in delivering on its obligations to 2° Lending and its partners and funders

 The successful candidate will have the following minimum qualifications:

-5-7 years’ experience in a senior project management role with at least 2-3 years’ experience in climate finance or another related sector.
+- 5-7 years’ experience in a senior project management role with at least 2-3 years’ experience working on climate change issues.

-Understanding of financial tools and instruments and the macroeconomic forces that shape the economy’s relationship to climate change.
+- Keen interest in learning about and understanding the financial tools, instruments, and macroeconomic forces that shape the economy’s relationship to climate change.

-Commitment to the mission and values of 2° Lending and The Democracy Collaborative.
+- Commitment to the mission and values of 2° Lending and The Democracy Collaborative and/or Positive Money.

 You will be a good fit for this position if: